 Since sew-through buttons are flat buttons, there is no shank on the back.

-Thus, for purely decorative uses and for attachment to lightweight fabrics and garments such as blouses, skirts, and dresses, sewing the button flat on the garment is sufficient.
-Allowing a little give in the thread when stitching provides adequate space between the fabric and button.
+Thus, sewing the button flat on the garment is sufficient for purely decorative uses and for attachment to lightweight fabrics and garments such as blouses, skirts, and dresses.
+Allowing a little give in the thread when stitching provides adequate space between the fabric and the button.

 Hand-Sewn vs. Machine-Sewn Buttons

-However, if you place a toothpick or pin with the button sewing foot, this leaves extra space for hand-winding a shank underneath.
+However, placing a toothpick or pin with the button sewing foot leaves extra space for hand-winding a shank underneath.
 Furthermore, some specialty button sewing feet like the one below even have a small plastic shank lever that can be slid forward to provide that extra space for creating a shank later.

 More Button Characteristics Explained

 Before diving into the full list of the different types of buttons, here’s an overview of other defining characteristics of buttons within the two broad categories explained above.

 When choosing a suitable button for your garment, consider these criteria carefully.